ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/add-disk.md

    Performing this incorrectly may make irreversible changes to your filesystem or cause data loss, so please proceed with care and caution.

    Once an extension has been started, it cannot be reverted.

+   If you're unsure of anything or need some help, please contact UKFast Support, by raising a ticket in MyUKFast or calling 0800 230 0032.
 ```

 ## Identifying new disk